Walexxyy1/TestPushingToRepo/README.md

 # TestPushingToRepo
-#DDDDDD This is the test environ middlware sitting between the core banking app and the mobile app
+#D This is the test environ middlware sitting between the core banking app and the mobile app
 ## Description
 This repo contains the testing app